Mass Casualty Incident Training - September, 2022

 8:00am - 5:00pm MCI Incident Scenario Training

-This course is designed to provide training for hospital-based non-trauma 1 emergency providers especially those working in rural and community hospitals, including: Emergency Department physicians, nurses, and advanced practice providers
+This course is designed to provide training for emergency clinicians working in rural and community hospitals, including: Emergency Department physicians, nurses, and advanced practice providers

 • Define critical roles, resources, processes and procedures within emergency department teams during a mass casualty event

 • Apply rapid decision-making, team communication, and application of selected clinical procedures for victims of mass casualty events

 • Identify essential administrative processes and best practices for clinical facilities during a mass casualty event

 We recommend this hotel but do not have a room block